Jul 31, 2024

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-These sweet and sour grapes taste like candy!
+These sweet and sour candied grapes taste like candy!
 They make a wonderful light summer snack or dessert, made with just 4 ingredients!
 Tart green grapes are sprinkled with lemon juice then rolled in a mixture of sugar or monk fruit sweetener and citric acid.
 They can be served chilled or frozen.
 I find them to be too cold on my teeth when they come out of the freezer, and prefer to chill them in the refrigerator for about 30 minutes before serving.
 Rather than reaching for sour candy like sour patch kids or sour worms, pop these in your mouth instead for a sweet treat!
 I also provide instructions to add flavors below!
+Once you’ve made this, give these orange creamsicle ice pops a try!

 Key Ingredients in This Recipe